serokell/blog-posts/TON Contest/article.md

 eDSLs, you will most certainly like [this blog post][blog:edsl] by one of my brilliant colleagues that goes into way greater depths than I ever could.

-## Our thoughts on contest & TON
+## Our thoughts on the competition & TON

-First of all, we enjoyed the contest a lot!
+First of all, we enjoyed the competition a lot!
 It gave us an unexpected break from our daily responsibilities (not that we don’t enjoy doing what we do daily!).
 This spirit of a hackathon, close team work, the need to quickly dive into a new technology – I think all engineers know how exciting it is.